 Delicious, sweet fig fruit is one of the popular fruits enjoyed since ancient times.
-Fig is rich in natural health benefiting phyto-nutrients, anti-oxidants and vitamins.
-Completely developed and ripe fig features bell or pear shape with succulent juicy flesh inside.
-Dried figs, indeed, are highly concentrated source of minerals and vitamins.
+Fig is rich in natural health benefiting phytonutrients, antioxidants, and vitamins.
+Entirely developed and ripe fig features bell or pear shape with succulent, juicy flesh inside.
+Dried figs, indeed, are a highly concentrated source of minerals and vitamins.

 Botanically figs belong to the mulberry family (Moraceae), in the genus: Ficus.
 Scientific name: Ficus carica.

 for pear shaped ripe fruits with smooth shiny surface.

 The fig tree is native to temperate regions of Asia Minor or Turkey, and today, grown as an important fruit of commerce in the eastern Mediterranean climates, USA, and Spain.
 It also cultivated as a fruit tree in the home gardens in many other regions as well.
 During each season, fig bears several hundreds of pear-shaped fruits twice a year, which vary in size and color depending on the variety.